Tinu-thampi13/Personal-Expense-Manager-App/README.md

 # Personal Expense Manager
- Personal Expense Manager app using Flutter
+This Flutter project is a personal expense manager app that allows users to categorize their income and expenses.
+The app uses Hive as a local database to store and manage data, making it fast and efficient.

  # Features
 The Personal Expense Manager app provides the following features:

-Add new expenses with a title, description, amount, and date.
+* Add new expenses with a title, description, amount, and date.

-Edit existing expenses.
+* Edit existing expenses.

-Delete expenses.

-View a list of all expenses.
+* View a list of all expenses.

-Filter expenses by date or category.
+* Filter expenses by date or category.

-View the total amount of expenses.
+* View the total amount of expenses.

  # Getting Started